 The problem with craft beer, when it comes to drinking and driving laws at least, is that it’s tough to understand how much alcohol you are consuming in one sitting.
 The old rule of one drink equals one twelve ounce 5% alcohol by volume beer is not useful anymore.
 Craft beers are often poured in glasses ranging from 6 to 16 ounces, and can contain anywhere between 4-18% alcohol by volume.

 In a physical confrontation, there’s a fine line between assault and self-defense, but the distinction is critically important since punishment for even a misdemeanor assault charge (3rd degree assault) can bring jail time.
 And your rights to defend your property may not extend as far as you think they do.

 To help illustrate the not so clear distinction between assault and self-defense, three common but fictitious scenarios are outlined below – followed by a verdict and a brief explanation.
 As you read through the scenarios, try to determine if it’s assault or self-defense.

 Neither Wolf Law, LLC, nor Jeffrey Wolf support or encourage drinking and driving.
-Please be responsible and use a designated driver or call a cab.
+Please be responsible and use a designated driver, Uber, Lyft or call a cab.